Thoko14/proptagon/data/docs/archive/IMPLEMENTATION_VERIFICATION.md

 ## Verification Summary

 ### ✅ All Requirements Met
-The PropBase Grow module implementation fully satisfies all requirements specified in grow-spec.md:
+The Proptagon Grow module implementation fully satisfies all requirements specified in grow-spec.md:

 - **6 Epics**: All implemented and verified
 - **18 Features**: All working correctly